liweinan/liweinan.github.io/_posts/2017-03-04-Dijkstra-algorithm.md

 Why it's from end to start?
 It's determined by the algorithm calculation process, we may have some orphan paths in above data structure as the result of updated costs calculation, but we can always find a sole path from end to the start.

 During the calculation process, if it finds a cheaper path, the `from` of a `to` will be updated, so we use `to` as _key_ and `from` as _value_.
 In this way, where is the `to` from is always unique, and some _to -> from_ entries will become orphan and useless.
 But that doesn't matter, because we get a unique _to <- from <- to <- from_ path.
-We can clear 'path' data easily.
+We can clear `path` data easily.
+Finally let's recheck the usage of the codes:

-最后我们来看使用，以下是建立一个书中所讲的`DAG`：

 ```
 Graph g = new Graph();